ComputeCanada/hss-series/content/tools.md

 +++
-title = "Online tools for DH"
-slug = "tools"
+title = "Out(side) of the Box - Online tools for Humanities and Social Sciences" slug = "tools"
 +++